-2.2.2.3 Reliable global methane emissions estimates in a changing world-REGAME
+2.2.2.2 Reliable global methane emissions estimates in a changing world-REGAME

-Increases in atmospheric methane (CH4) since 2007 decrease the effectiveness of current measures undertaken to meet the Paris Agreement goal of limiting warming to 2°C. This urgently needs better assessment.
+Increases in atmospheric methane (CH4) since 2007 decrease the effectiveness of current measures undertaken to meet the Paris Agreement goal of holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C. This urgently needs better assessment.
 Furthermore, uncertainties in sources of CH4 under climate change limit our knowledge of future needed abatement measures.
-The NFR-funded REGAME project is a large-scale interdisciplinary project beginning in 2021 with the aim of providing a reliable assessment of the global atmospheric methane budget.
+The NFR-funded ReGAMEproject is a large-scale interdisciplinary project (from 2021-2025)) with the aim of providing a reliable assessment of the global atmospheric methane budget.

 To better constrain the global methane budget, we will include isotopic time series, and for the first time, satellite data fields from Sentinel 5P in inversion models (in collaboration with the University of Vienna).
-To investigate the effects of changing atmospheric chemistry on methane sources, and particularly the main methane sink, the OH radical, we collaborate with CICERO and will use the OsloCTM model, again incorporating isotopic time series.
+To investigate the effects of changing atmospheric chemistry on methane sources, and particularly the main methane sink, the OH radical, worldwide, particularly, in the Arctic.
+Gas hydrate consists of ice-like crystalline solids of water molecules encaging gas molecules, and is often referred to as 'the ice that burns'.